stasemsoft/FontysICT-sem1/docs/objects/theorie_Enum.md

 # Enum

 ## Definition of Enum
-- Enumerations or enums for short allow you to represent items in a structured, ordered way.
+- Enumerations (or enums for short) allow you to represent items in a structured, ordered way.
 - An enumeration allows elements to be addressed by a name.
 (At the machine code level, enums are stored as integers, starting from 0 by default.)
-- Visual Studio saves you from typos and logical errors.
+- Visual Studio helps prevent typos and logical errors.

 ## Example